Nutrition Basics 101Healthy Eating GuidelinesSuper FoodsHealth and NutritionWomen's NutritionWeightloss DietNutrition Newsletter

 Stretching Your Grocery Dollar with Seasonal Summer Produce

-Written by Beth Sumrell Ehrensberger, MPH, RD
+Written By: Beth Ehrensberger, RD

-seasonal summer fruits vegetables(HealthCastle.com) When skyrocketing grocery and gas prices put a vice-grip on your wallet, it's only natural to search for areas in your personal budget where you could curb spending.
-Rather than make cuts to your grocery bill with nutritionally inferior foods, look instead for savvy ways to save in the produce section, where it's easy to take control of spending.
+When skyrocketing grocery and gas prices put a vice-grip on your wallet, it’s only natural to search for areas in your personal budget where you could curb spending.
+Rather than make cuts to your grocery bill with nutritionally inferior foods, look instead for savvy ways to save in the produce section, where it’s easy to take control of spending.

-Health is in Season
+Health Is In Season

 Luckily, one of the best ways to cut your grocery costs during the summer is also one of the tastiest and healthiest!
 You can't fool Mother Nature: only seasonal produce tastes as good as it looks, unlike off-season fruits and vegetables.
 And it's not just better flavor you'll be getting with seasonal summer produce.
 Increased geographic availability means a shorter span between harvest and table, which preserves more nutrition since nutrients break down as fruits and vegetables wait for consumption.